jck125/ProximitySearch/README.md

 2. Type in the Terminal or Command Prompt: dotnet test

 ### Run Application Steps:
-1. After completing the build steps, navigate into the ProximitySearch project directory (cd ProximitySearch)
+1. After completing the build steps, navigate into the ProximitySearch directory that contains the project (.csproj) file
 2. Type in the Terminal or Command Prompt: dotnet run <keyword1> <keyword2> <range> <input_filename>